Jimi Hendrix’s Sunn 100s

 Buck Munger, Straight Ahead Magazine 1996

-Looking at the tour dates, Jimi played a gig at Robertson Gym, Santa Barbara on February 11, 1968.
-Interestingly, he was already using Sunn amps at that gig, and Buck Munger is seen in the background monitoring Jimi’s performance.
-It is likely therefore that Buck and Jimi struck a deal sometime prior to the gig itself, and that this was the first time that Jimi ever used a Sunn amp live.
+Looking at the tour dates, Jimi played a gig at Robertson Gym in Santa Barbara on February 11, 1968.
+Interestingly, he was already using Sunn amps at this show, with Buck Munger seen in the background monitoring the performance.
+It seems likely that Buck and Jimi struck a deal sometime before the gig, marking this as the first time Jimi used a Sunn amp live.

-According to most sources, the actual deal took place after the Anaheim gig on February 2, 1968 – during which both of Jimi’s Fender Dual Showmans allegedly broke, and the band managed to play only four songs.
+Most sources suggest the deal was made after the Anaheim gig on February 2, 1968, during which both of Jimi’s Fender Dual Showman amps reportedly broke, allowing the band to play only four songs.

 The amplifiers broke down during the first show, resulting in only four numbers being played during the second show.
 After the show, Chas and Jimi were approached by Buck Munger representative for Sunn Amplification who replaced their Fender gear (provided at the start of the tour, but not powerful enough for Jimi’s tastes) with brand new Sunn equipment.